SAP-samples/abap-cheat-sheets/README.md

 **Prerequisites**
 - [x] You have access to an SAP BTP ABAP Environment instance (see [here](https://blogs.sap.com/2018/09/04/sap-cloud-platform-abap-environment) for additional information).
-- [x] You have downloaded and installed ABAP Development Tools (ADT).
-Make sure that you use the most recent version as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
+- [x] You have downloaded and installed the ABAP Development Tools (ADT).
+Make sure that you are using the latest version, as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
-- [x] Before importing the code, you have made a system-wide search for, for example, classes named `ZCL_DEMO_ABAP*` so as not to run into issues when you try to import the code.
-If someone has already imported the content in the system, you can simply check out that imported version and proceed with the step *3) Run the code*.
+- [x] Before importing the code, you have performed a system-wide search for classes named `ZCL_DEMO_ABAP*`, for example, so that you do not run into errors when you try to import the code.
+If someone has already imported the content into the system, you can simply check out that imported version and proceed to the step *3) Run the code*.
-- [x] You have created an ABAP cloud project in ADT that allows you to access your SAP BTP ABAP Environment instance (see [here](https://help.sap.com/viewer/5371047f1273405bb46725a417f95433/Cloud/en-US/99cc54393e4c4e77a5b7f05567d4d14c.html) for additional information).
-Your logon language is English.
+- [x] You have created an ABAP cloud project in ADT that allows you to access your SAP BTP ABAP Environment instance (see [here](https://help.sap.com/viewer/5371047f1273405bb46725a417f95433/Cloud/en-US/99cc54393e4c4e77a5b7f05567d4d14c.html) for more information).
+Your login language is English.
 - [x] You have installed the [abapGit](https://github.com/abapGit/eclipse.abapgit.org) plug-in for ADT from the [update site](http://eclipse.abapgit.org/updatesite/).